All Episodes

 It just makes us look incompetent.

-We are not presenting, I think, the right image to the world in terms of what can be done when Democratic and Republican or you know, when leaders that have been elected are able to come to some kind of a solution.
+We are not presenting, I think, the right image to the world in terms of what can be done when Democratic and Republican, or when leaders that have been elected are able to come to some kind of a solution.

 We are looking dysfunctional.